sonictruth/vr-dos/README.md

 The VR environment was built using Three.js and the emulator is rendered inside the world using CanvasTexture.

-To achive proper fps (main thread needed more power for VR rendering) I modified js-dos to be able to compile it as a Web Worker.
+To achive proper fps (main thread needs a lot of cpu for VR rendering) I modified js-dos to be able to compile it as a Web Worker.